Kentico/xperience-dynamics365-sales/README.md

 This scheduled task loads all contacts that have been synchronized to Dynamics 365 and synchronizes their activities which were logged since the task's __Last run__ time.
 There is one exception- since activities are synchronized immediately when a new contact is created in Dynamics 365, this task will use the "ContactDynamics365SynchronizedOn" custom field to load only the activities logged after the synchronization time.

 In order for an activity to be synchronized, the [activity type](https://docs.xperience.io/on-line-marketing-features/configuring-and-customizing-your-on-line-marketing-features/configuring-activities/adding-custom-activity-types) __Code name__ in Xperience must match the name of the entity in Dynamics 365.
-For example, Dynamics 365 contains the ["phonecall" entity](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/web-api/phonecall?view=dynamics-ce-odata-9) out-of-the-box, which you can see by opening the __Power apps__ application and navigating to __Tables → Data__:
+For example, Dynamics 365 contains the ["phonecall" entity](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/web-api/phonecall?view=dynamics-ce-odata-9) out-of-the-box, which you can see by opening the __Power apps__ application and navigating to __Data → Tables__:

 ![Dynamics 365 entities](/Assets/entities.png)